pyca/bcrypt/README.rst

 Maximum Password Length
 ~~~~~~~~~~~~~~~~~~~~~~~

-The bcrypt algorithm only handles passwords up to 72 characters, any characters
-beyond that are ignored.
+Passing ``hashpw`` a password longer than 72 bytes now raises a ``ValueError``.
+Previously the password was silently truncated, following the behavior of the
+original OpenBSD ``bcrypt`` implementation.
 To work around this, a common approach is to hash a
 password with a cryptographic hash (such as ``sha256``) and then base64
 encode it to prevent NULL byte problems before hashing the result with
 ``bcrypt``: